Subsussp/THE/README.md

 **THE** is a WebGL-powered music visualizer that transforms audio tracks into dynamic, real-time visual experiences.
 Users can upload their own music, and the site will generate a unique audiovisual display using 3D graphics, shaders, and sound analysis.

 ---
+## ⚠ GPU Required

+This project requires a **dedicated or integrated GPU** to run properly.
+If your system does not support **WebGL / WebGPU** or hardware acceleration,
+some features may not work, or performance may be severely degraded.

+---
 ## ✨ Features

 - 🎵 **Audio Upload** — Upload local audio files (e.g., MP3, WAV)